 Tests do not tell all and are not the final indicator of how well a person is doing.

-It is better to take the subject againand even the grade again than to go on to the next thing (without being ready for it).
-The next thing that is taught thinks that you know and understand the first thing that was taught.
+It is better to take the subject againand even the grade again than to go on to the next subject or grade without being ready for it.
+What you learn today is necessary for what you will be learning tomorrow.
 Would a person be ready to play basketball if he (or she) does not know how to dribble the ball?
 Donít try to play basketball until you have first learned how to dribble!
 Learn the first thing before going on to the next thing:

-If I cannot multiply 6 X 6 then I must try to find the answer by adding: 6 + 6 + 6 + 6 + 6 + 6.
+If I cannot multiply six times six, then I must try to find the answer by adding: 6 + 6 + 6 + 6 + 6 + 6.
 If I cannot add, then I can count on my fingers and toes.
 If I cannot count on my fingers or toes (or if I run out of fingers and toes), then what can I do?

-Remember, girls usually develop easier than boys, especially in school (learning) skills.
-It is usually, easier for them to read and write.
-Also their small muscles (those muscles used in reading, writing, and arts and crafts) are usually in a more advanced state than boys.
-This is another reason why they have an easier time with some of these things.
+Remember, girls may develop more quickly than boys, especially in school and learning skills.
+It may be easier for them to read and write.
+Also some small muscles (those muscles used in writing and in arts and crafts) often develop earlier in girls than in boys.
 God has made the differences in His wisdom and for our good and for His glory: He made them